aetia-ang/README.md/README.md

    - Currently...in New York!

   🤍 A few things about me... 🤍

   - drawing everyday ✩
   - fountain & gel pens are a must
-  - current fave author: Dale Carnegie ✩
+  - fave color is pink
   - current fave song: Energetic by Wanna One
   - love 80's, 90's, and 00's music!!